-- as measurements of our operating performance to assist us in comparing our operating performance on a consistent basis; - to allocate resources to enhance the financial performance of our - business; - to assess the value of a potential acquisition; - to assess the value of a transformed operation's performance; - to evaluate the effectiveness of our operational strategies; and - to compare our operating performance to that of our competitors.
+- · as measurements of our operating performance to assist us in comparing our operating performance on a consistent basis from period to period; - · to allocate resources to enhance the financial performance of our business; - to assess the value of a potential acquisition; - to assess the value of a transformed operation's performance;

+- to evaluate the effectiveness of our operational strategies; and - to compare our operating performance to that of our competitors.

-We typically use Non-GAAP Financial Measures to compare the operating performance of each operation.
+We typically use Non-GAAP Financial Measures to compare the operating performance of each operation from period to period.
 We find that Non-GAAP Financial Measures are useful for this purpose because they do not include such costs as interest expense, income taxes, depreciation and amortization expense, which may vary from period-to-period depending upon various factors, including the method used to finance operations, the date of acquisition of a community or business, and the tax law of the state in which a business unit operates.

-We also establish compensation programs and bonuses for our leaders that are partially based upon the achievement of Combined Adjusted EBITDAR targets.
+We also establish compensation programs and bonuses for our leaders that are partially based upon the achievement of Consolidated Adjusted EBITDAR targets.